 There are several aspects with unique purposes that you can track for your PPC advertisements.
 But you need to prioritize the right performance indicators to achieve your campaign goals.
 That is why it is necessary to align your campaign goals with your business goals before developing a PPC campaign.

 The Key Performance Indicators (KPIs) we will discuss are meant for the most common business marketing goals.
 However, you may have unique goals for your organization.

-If you cannot relate to these KPIs or have doubts about using them, we will suggest that you consult a professional SEO and SEM company like Wicked Cow Marketing.
+If you cannot relate to these KPIs or have doubts about using them, we will suggest that you consult a professional SEO company like Wicked Cow Marketing.
 They will help you identify your business and marketing goals and also guide you towards better PPC campaigns.